UnikaMureithi/UnikaMureithi/README.md

 ## About Me

-Aspiring IT professional passionate about coding and building innovative solutions.
+Aspiring IT professional passionate building innovative solutions.

 - 🎓 Just completed my bachelor's degree in Business Information Technology at Strathmore University
 - 🌍  I'm based in Kenya